hapijs/glue/API.md

 ## Interface

-Glue exports a single function `compose` accepting a JSON `manifest` file specifying the Hapi server options, connections, and registrations.
+Glue exports a single function `compose` accepting a JSON `manifest` file specifying the hapi server options, connections, and registrations.

 ### `compose(manifest, [options], callback)`

-Composes a Hapi Server object where:
+Composes a hapi server object where:
 + `manifest` - an object having:
   * `server` - an object containing the options passed to [new Hapi.Server([options])](http://hapijs.com/api#new-serveroptions)
     + If `server.cache` is specified, Glue will parse the entry and replace any prototype function field (eg. `engine`) specified as string by calling `require()` with that string.